w3f/General-Grants-Program/grants/speculative/subauction.md

 ## Project Overview :page_facing_up:

-In Ethereum, NFT industry really tests networks limits these days, so we expect there's quite some potential exploring the space within Polkadot ecosystem.
+In Ethereum, NFT industry is really testing networks limits these days, so we expect there's quite some potential exploring the space within Polkadot ecosystem.

 Inspired by parachain candle auction mechanics, we started working on a prototype of NFT auction system while participating in Encode hackathon (awarded 2nd place in Polkadot category).